morgangere/Wine_Quality/README.md

 ![image](https://user-images.githubusercontent.com/118774600/213281815-685a0c91-23b8-4798-82ab-f1ff1fd4e69a.png)

 ### Decision Tree
 The data was split on a 70/30 train/test using quality as a factor for the predictor.
-The accuracy was the lowest as to be expected, 51.64% the tree can be seen below indicating the most important variables to be alcohol amount, volatility, residual sugars and free sulur dioxide.
+The accuracy was the lowest as to be expected, 51.64% the tree can be seen below indicating the most important variables to be alcohol amount, volatility, residual sugars and free sulfur dioxide.

 ![image](https://user-images.githubusercontent.com/118774600/213282894-0b25afad-9b49-4e38-8b64-cca3af243f4a.png)